How it Works

 3) Off-grid systems

 These are the systems that work independently of the grid.
 This kind of a system is usually used for remote homes to power up an entire building for the required load.
+There are batteries used to store the electricity generated by the solar pv system.
+In case of extra power needed other backup devices like diesel generators are used.

 4) Grid Interactive PV systems